chauvinSimon/tri_stats/README.md

     - For instance year-normalization to account for the very low number of points during the covid pandemic?
   - In WTCS and games-related events, the **w/m swim gap has reduced (-0.11 % / year)**.

-Would these differences remains similar if the run were done first and the swim last?
-- **Fatigue resistance** might vary more significantly between men and women.

 These **percentages can be compared** with those of **swim, bike or run competitions**:

 <details>